wordpress-mobile/swift-style-guide/README.md

-# The Swift Style Guide for Wordpress Mobile apps
+# The Swift Style Guide for WordPress Mobile apps

 So you want to write some Swift code for WordPress apps.
 That’s nice, thanks a lot.
 But before that take some minutes to read some tips that will probably make